vapoursynth/vapoursynth/doc/pythonreference.rst

       Returns a :class:`Environment` that is used by the wrapper for context sensitive data used by VapourSynth.
       For example it holds the currently active core object as well as the currently registered outputs.

-   .. py:method:: set_options(environment, options)

-      Scripts can be passed (or pass) options between the

    .. py:method:: set_logger(environment, callback)

       This function sets the logger for the given environment.